lkrimphove/air-quality-monitor/README.md

-# air quality monitor using the Raspberry Pi Pico W
+# Monitoring Your air quality with the Raspberry Pi Pico W

 Checkout the whole story on [Medium](https://medium.com/@lukas.krimphove).